foca/granola/README.md

 granola(person, with: AnotherSerializer)
 ```

-*NOTE* The method relies on being an `env` method that returns the Rack
-environment Hash in the same context where you call the method.
-See [the
-documentation](./lib/granola/rack.rb) for further details.

 This method returns a Rack response tuple that you can use like so (this example
 uses [Cuba][], but similar code will work for other frameworks):